Harithik-Rai/Projects/README.md

-This Projects folder is for projects I complete outside of class time, mainly with self-teaching and some help from courses.
+Projects is for programs I complete outside of class time, mainly with self-teaching and some help from courses.